CodeDataPlate's helpful Inspector Guide for quick code references.

 Part XII Rules: Our custom alteration plates always use the rules from the 1996 edition for all alterations done under A17.1d-2000 and earlier editions.
 (Rule 1200.6 first appeared in the 1996 edition.)
 Generally rules will follow Table 1200 unless additional clarity is needed.

 Roller Guides: An alteration to the Roller Guides, or addition of Roller Guides can affect the operation of safeties.
-For these alterations are show as alterations to car frames or counterweights.
+For these alterations are shown as alterations to car frames or counterweights.

 Section 8.7 Requirements: Our custom alteration plates use the requirements from the Alteration Code edition for all alterations done under A17.1-2000 and later editions.
 Generally requirements will follow Appendix L unless additional clarity is needed.